Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 Wrongful Death vs. Survival Action in Texas: What Is the Difference?

-Wrongful death compensates surviving family members for their losses; a survival action recovers damages the deceased person suffered before dying.
+Wrongful death compensates surviving family members for their losses.
+A survival action recovers damages the deceased person suffered before dying.
 These are two separate legal claims that can be filed together in the same lawsuit.

 Wrongful death is filed by the surviving spouse, children, or parents.
 A survival action is filed by the personal representative of the deceased’s estate on behalf of the heirs.
 Wrongful death proceeds go directly to the eligible family members who filed the claim, while survival action proceeds go to the deceased’s estate first.

 In most fatal accident cases, the family files both a wrongful death claim and a survival action in Texas in the same lawsuit.
 The survival action covers the deceased’s pain, suffering, and medical expenses, and the wrongful death claim covers what the family lost.
-A survival action is not a replacement for wrongful death; it is a companion claim that addresses different damages.
+A survival action is not a replacement for wrongful death.
+It is a companion claim that addresses different damages.

 How Long Do You Have to File a Wrongful Death Lawsuit in Texas?